 1 tbsp finely chopped parsley leaves

 1 clove garlic crushed

 Place cubed eggplant into a colander, salt with 1 tbsp of salt and toss well.
 Leave to sweat for 30-45 minutes.
 Rinse well, drain and squeeze excess fluid out using your hands.

 Heat olive oil in a large nonstick frying pan over a medium heat.
 Add onion and garlic and sauté for 1- 2 minutes or till fragrant.
 Add eggplant, stir and cook on a medium to high heat for 10 min, stirring occasionally for eggplant to cook evenly.
 Do not overcrowd the pan, if there is too much eggplant cook it in two batches and add it in together with capsicum.
-Add capsicum and chili and cook for further 10 minutes stirring occasionally.
+Add capsicum and chilli and cook for further 10 minutes stirring occasionally.
 Add tomatoes and cook for 5 minutes.
 Turn the heat off.
-Sprinkle with fresh parsley and serve dressed with yogurt dressing.
+Sprinkle with fresh parsley and serve dressed with yoghurt dressing.